12 Little Things That Can Happen to Your Body After Just 15 Minutes of Meditation

 Meditation may reverse some of the reactions in our genes that cause depression and other illnesses, according to a review of 18 studies that included 846 participants and followed them for more than 11 years.
 In a nutshell, a stressful event kick starts our body’s ‘fight-or-flight’ response which in turn increases production of a molecule called nuclear factor kappa B (NF-kB).
 NF-kB calls on genes to produce inflammation-causing proteins.
 Inflammation is linked to a host of diseases and conditions including heart disease, certain cancers and psychiatric disorders like depression.
 But, the study found, that people who practice mind-body interventions such as meditation or mindfulness exhibit a decrease in production of NF-kB and related inflammation markers.
 For some of these reasons, Arcari offers daily drop-in meditations to people being treated for cancer at her hospital.
 “When we stop focusing on the infusions, tests and scans and really move out of our thinking mind, there is an innate sense of inner peace.”

 Meditation may help us keep our thinking caps in prime shape as we age.
 Risk of memory and cognitive problems tends to increase with advancing age and is largely marked by deterioration of the gray matter in the brain (that’s the part responsible for processing information), but meditation may help prevent this deterioration.
 In a study of 100 people (half who had meditated for anywhere from four to 46 years and half who had never done so), high-resolution magnetic resonance brain scans showed that meditators had lost significantly less gray matter in numerous brain regions than non-meditators of the same age.
 In fact, TM is now included in the Bredesen Protocol developed by Dr. Dale Bredesen, MD, professor of Neurology at UCLA to prevent and reverse the effects of cognitive decline associated with Alzheimer’s disease.
-There may be more you can do to stave off Alzheimer’s too including adopting the everyday habits you can easily incorporate into your routine.
+Here’s more of what you can do to prevent Alzheimer’s.

 Enhanced coping skills

 Patience is a crucial skill for a calm and centered life.
-Check out all these reasons for keeping—and developing—your patience.
+Check out how to be more patient to learn how to better keep your cool.
 Some of us are better at waiting than others—especially when it’s for something that may be life-changing.
 People who practice mindfulness tend to cope with such wait-and-see stress better than others and are more likely to maintain an optimistic mindset throughout, according to research in Personality and Social Psychology Bulletin.

 These benefits seem to be most pronounced among these who tend to be less optimistic about outcomes before they start to meditate.